Wade Barber

-Wade Barber is a lawyer, retired judge, and former prosecutor currently practicing law in Pittsboro, North Carolina.
+Wade Barber (February 11, 1944 – May 13, 2022) was a lawyer, retired judge, and former prosecutor currently practicing law in Pittsboro, North Carolina.
 Judge Barber served as Senior Resident Superior Court Judge for North Carolina Judicial District 15B from 1998-2006.
 He returned to private practice in June 2007, and his daughter, Elizabeth Barber, joined the practice in March 2010.

 Education

 Judge Barber graduated from Pittsboro High School in 1962.
 He received a B.A. in Economics from Davidson College in 1967 and received a J.D. from the University of North Carolina at Chapel Hill in 1970, where he served as president of his class and vice president of the Student Bar Association.

 Over the course of his career, Judge Barber has expanded his legal education by attending numerous conferences and seminars, including intensive programs with the National College of District Attorneys, Cornell University, Duke University School of Law, the University of North Carolina School of Business, the Arizona Supreme Court, and the National Judicial College.